JasonThomasData/game_of_life/README.md

 This is interesting to me for two reasons:

 - Given an arrangement of cells in any large number, it would be almost impossible for a human to determine what would happen on the board

-- The universe they create is entirely deterministic and the sequence for any pattern will always be the same
+- The universe in the simulation is entirely deterministic and the sequence for any pattern will always be the same

+The rules for this synthetic universe are pretty simple:

+- If a living square has 2 or three neighbours, it will survive

+- If a dead square has three neighbours, it will live the next generation

+- All other squares will die

 I have read that making the simple glider shape is a code interview question, so here it is: